- Search The Registry

 - My Account

-Reid has directed various television programs as well as the film Once Upon a Time...When We Were Colored based on a novel by Clifton L. Taulbert.
-He directed and adapted a children's TV show called Bobobobs which aired in the late 1980s.
+Reid has directed various television programs and the film Once Upon a Time...When We Were Colored is based on a novel by Clifton L. Taulbert.
+He directed and adapted a children's TV show called Bobobobs, which aired in the late 1980s.
 Reid is the creator of Stop the Madness, an after-school special video in the fight against drugs recorded on December 11, 1985.